hellmarbecker/imply-news/README.md

 `news_process.py`

 The generator script proper.
-It writes its result to standard output.
+It writes its result to Kafka, or in developer mode to standard output.

 `news_config.yml`